Convergence Rates in Almost-Periodic Homogenization of Higher-order Elliptic Systems: Introduction

-In Section 5, by using a compactness argument introduced by Avellaneda and Lin in \cite{Avellaneda1987_Compactness}, we prove a large-scale H\"{o}lder estimate for higher-order elliptic system with $B^2$-coefficients.
-Based on this estimate, we derive some further uniform estimates on $\chi_T$, which play an essential role in the proof of Theorems 1.1-1.3.
-To adapt the compactness argument to the higher-order elliptic systems, we will take full advantage of Theorem \ref{hom_thm_compactness2} and the Poincar\'{e}-Sobolev lemma presented in Section \ref{sec_pre}.
-Likewise, we derive a Liouville theorem for higher-order elliptic systems with $B^2$-coefficients using Theorem 2.1 and the compactness argument.
-We mention that the large-scale H\"{o}lder estimate and the Liouville theorem should be comparable to those for second-order elliptic systems in \cite{Shen2017_Approximate}, whereas our results are established in more general settings (the coefficients belong only to $B^2(\R^d)$ rather then $APW^2(\R^d)$ in \cite{Shen2017_Approximate}).
+In Section \ref{sec_holder}, by using a compactness argument introduced by M. Avellaneda and F. Lin in \cite{Avellaneda1987_Compactness}, we prove a large-scale H\"{o}lder estimate for higher-order elliptic system with $B^2$-coefficients, from which some principal uniform estimates on $\chi_T$ are derived.
+To adapt the compactness argument to higher-order elliptic systems, we take full advantage of Theorem \ref{hom_thm_compactness2} and the Poincar\'{e}-Sobolev lemma in Section \ref{sec_pre}.
+Meanwhile, we derive a Liouville theorem for higher-order elliptic systems with $B^2$-coefficients using Theorem \ref{hom_thm_compactness} and the compactness argument.
+We mention that the large-scale H\"{o}lder estimate and the Liouville theorem are comparable to the results for second-order elliptic systems in \cite{Shen2018_Approximate}, as our settings of the coefficients are more general, belonging to $B^2$ rather than $APW^2$.

-In Section \ref{sec_ergodic}, we extend the quantitative ergodic theorem in \cite{Shen2017_Approximate} (see also \cite{Armstrong2016_Bounded} for the original form) to the higher-order case, which allows us to bound the spatial averages of a uniformly locally integrable function by its higher-order differences and its $S^2_R$-norm with exponential decay.
+In Section \ref{sec_ergodic}, we extend the quantitative ergodic theorem in \cite{Shen2018_Approximate} to the higher-order case, which allows us to bound the spatial averages of a uniformly locally integrable function by its higher-order differences and its $S^2_R$-norm with exponential decay.
 Thanks to the large-scale H\"{o}lder estimates, the higher-order differences of $\chi_T$ can then be controlled by $\rho_k(L, R)$.
 Following this idea, in Section \ref{sec_estimate} we provide the proof of Theorem \ref{estimate_thm_1}.
-Furthermore, by showing that $\{\chi_T\}_{T>0}$ is a Cauchy sequence with respect to $S^2_1$-norm, we prove the existence of true correctors in $APW^2(\R^d)$ stated in Theorem \ref{estimate_thm_2}.
-In Section \ref{sec_dual}, we establish estimates for the so-called dual approximate correctors $\phi_T$ by a line of argument similar to the previous section.
+Furthermore, by showing that $\{\chi_T\}_{T>0}$ is a Cauchy sequence with respect to $S^2_1$-norm, we obtain the existence of true correctors in $APW^2$ in Theorem \ref{estimate_thm_2}.
+In Section \ref{sec_dual}, we establish estimates for the so-called dual approximate correctors $\phi_T$.